 RFP MASTER CLASS FOR BUYERS:

-A Course for Buyers of Legal Services
+An Online Course for Buyers of Legal Services

 RFPs are becoming more complex and more and more clients use them to identify law firms who will provide the best legal services in a cost-effective and efficient way.